-For this reason, it’s important to try and avoid fire outbreaks as well as manage emergencies effectively to prevent irreversible damage.
+It’s important to try and avoid fire outbreaks and other emergencies, as well as manage emergencies effectively to prevent irreversible damage.
 You have to be as swift as possible in everything you do, from evacuation to notifying first responders.
 That’s where emergency fire wardens come in.
 These individuals are responsible for managing fire emergency situations in any business, to ensure fire safety.

 Is there a difference between fire wardens and health and safety reps (HSR)?